hobirst/webpocket/README.md

 -cl          Output file for cookielog. -c needs to be provided.
 Default: cookielog.txt

 -b           activate request bin
--bl          Outupt file for request bin. -b needs to be provided.
+-bl          Output file for request bin. -b needs to be provided.
 Default: requestlog.txt

+-tls         activate tls for the server
+-cert        path to cert (.pem)
+-key         path to cert key (.pem)
 ```

 ### Paths